 Natural gas for the residence will be off the main line.
-Utilities for the property are buried from a pole which is located to the northeast of the residence.
-The septic field is located ~90 feet to the southwest of the residence.
+Utilities for the property will be buried underneath the driveway.
+The septic field is located ~80 feet to the southeast of the residence.
 The water for the residence will be off the main line.